moditect/deptective/README.md

 * `-Adeptective.config_file=path/to/deptective.json`: Path of the configuration file in the file system
 * `-Adeptective.reporting_policy=(ERROR|WARN)`: Whether to fail the build or just raise a warning when spotting any illegal package dependencies (defaults to `ERROR`; make sure to set `<showWarnings>` to `true` when using the plug-in via Maven)
 * `-Adeptective.unconfigured_package_reporting_policy=(ERROR|WARN)`: Whether to fail the build or just raise a warning when detecting a package that's not configured in the config file (defaults to `WARN`)
 * `-Adeptective.mode=(ANALYZE|VALIDATE)`: Whether the plug-in should validate the packages of the compiled package against the _deptective.json_ file (`VALIDATE`) or whether it should generate a template for that file based on the current actual package relationships (`ANALYZE`).
 The latter can be useful when introducing Deptective into an existing code base where writing the configuration from scratch might be too tedious.
 Generating the configuration from the current "is" state and iteratively refining it into an intended target state can be a useful approach in that case.
-The JSON/DOT files created by `ANALYZE` and `VISUALIZE` are created in the compiler's class output path, e.g. _target/classes_ in case of Maven.
+The generated JSON/DOT files are created in the compiler's class output path, e.g. _target/classes_ in case of Maven.
 Defaults to `VALIDATE`
 * `-Adeptective.whitelisted=...`: A comma-separated list of whitelist package patterns which will be applied in `ANALYZE` mode.
 Any reference to a whitelisted package will then not be added to the `reads` section of the referencing package in the generated descriptor template.
 The special value `*ALL_EXTERNAL*` can be used to automatically whitelist all packages which are not part of the current compilation (i.e. packages from dependencies).
 This can be useful if you're only interested in managing the relationships amongst the current project's packages themselves but not the relationships to external packages.
 * `-Adeptective.visualize=(true|false)`: Whether to create a GraphVize (DOT) file representing generated configuration template (in `ANALYZE` mode) or the dependency configuration and (if present) any illegal package dependencies (in `VALIDATE` mode).
 Defaults to `false`